Darondeau-Pragacz formulas in complex cobordism: Darondeau--Pragacz formulas in complex cobordism

 \subsubsection{Segre classes in complex cobordism}

-In order to formulate the Darondeau-Pragacz formulas in complex cobordism, we need a notion of the {\it Segre classes} of complex vector bundles in complex cobordism.
-Fortunately such a notion has been recently introduced by Hudson-Matsumura \cite[Definition 3.1]{Hudson-Matsumura2016}, \cite[Definition 4.3]{Hudson-Matsumura2019}.
-More precisely, they defined the Segre classes $\mathscr{S}_{m}(E) \; (m \in \Z)$ in the {\it algebraic cobordism theory} $\Omega^{*}(-)$ of a complex vector bundle $E$ by using the push-forward image of the projective bundle $G^{1}(E) \cong P(E^{\vee})$.
-Notice that this definition is the exact analogue of the Segre classes in ordinary cohomology given by Fulton \cite[\S 3.1]{Fulton1998} (see also Fulton-Pragacz \cite[\S 4.1]{Fulton-Pragacz1998}). $K$-theoretic generalization of Segre classes $G_{m}(E) \; (m \in \Z)$ is also introduced by the same manner (Buch \cite[Lemma 7.1]{Buch2002(Duke)}, Hudson-Ikeda-Matsumra-Naruse \cite[Definition 2.5]{HIMN2017}).
-The Segre classes of $E$ in the complex cobordism theory $MU^{*}(-)$, denoted by $\mathscr{S}^{\L}_{m}(E) \; (m \in \Z)$, can be defined by exactly the same way as above.
-Denote by
+To formulate the Darondeau--Pragacz formulas in complex cobordism, we need a notion of the Segre classes of complex vector bundles in complex cobordism.
+Fortunately such a notion was recently introduced by Hudson--Matsumura \cite[Definition 4.3]{Hudson-Matsumura2019}.
+More precisely, they defined the Segre classes $\mathscr{S}_{m}(E) \; (m \in \Z)$ in the algebraic cobordism theory $\Omega^{*}(-)$ of a complex vector bundle $E$ using the push-forward image of the projective bundle $G^{1}(E) \cong P(E^{\vee})$.
+Notice that this definition is the exact analogue of the Segre classes in ordinary cohomology given by Fulton \cite[\S 3.1]{Fulton1998}. $K$-theoretic generalization of Segre classes $G_{m}(E) \; (m \in \Z)$ is also introduced in the same manner (Buch \cite[Lemma 7.1]{Buch2002(Duke)}).
+The Segre classes of $E$ in the complex cobordism theory $MU^{*}(-)$, denoted by $\mathscr{S}^{\L}_{m}(E) \; (m \in \Z)$, can be defined in exactly the same manner as above.
+Denote the generating function of the Segre classes, which we call the {\it Segre series} in complex cobordism, by